odoe/learn-dojo/posts/build-movie-app-with-dojo.md

 ## Movie

 The next widget we can make will be the `Movie` card.
-The application will display a series of movie cards and we _could_ make an entire widget to encapsulate the movies, but we'll stick a simple list of cards.
+The application will display a series of movie cards.
+We _could_ make an entire widget to encapsulate the movies, but we'll stick with a simple list of cards.

 ```tsx
 // src/widgets/Movie.tsx